adity418/Certifications/README.md

 Elegant Automation Frameworks with Python and Pytest Course from Udemy spent 6 Hours complete the Course.

 Python Django - The Practical Guide from Udemy spent 15 Hours to complete the Course.

+Python Data Stucture & Algorithms from Udemy spent 9.5 Hours to complete the Course.